Lowe54/Support-Software-Inc/README.md

 This report is generated via the following commands once the software has been installed

-`pylint --output-format=jsonextended authentication core emails organisations payments ticket > pylint.json`
+`pylint --output-format=jsonextended authentication core organisations payments ticket > pylint.json`

 `pylint-json2html -f jsonextended -o pylint.html pylint.json`

+The final report can be found [here](pylint.html)

+The reason for the sole error is that the function controls the result filters.

 ### Automated Testing